sukhpreet37140/sukhpreet37140/README.md

 Some of these projects are -

-- Exploration of Covid-19 Data, July 2023
+- Exploration of Covid-19 Data
     - Data Cleaning of Covid-19 Data for different countries using SQL
     - Data Analysis from multiple perspectives e.g. country, Number of Deaths, Vaccinations
     - Tableu Dashboard for visualisation
-- US Crime Analysis, August 2023
+- US Crime Analysis
     - Data Cleaning and modification using SQL
     - Tableu Dashboard